Jeapie/jeapie-docs/docs/Websdk/Website-SDK-API.md

 #####**addTag**

-Tag a user based on an app event of your choosing so later you can create segments on [jeapie.com](https://jeapie.com) to target these users.
+Tags a user based on an app event of your choosing so that later you can create segments on [jeapie.com](https://jeapie.com) to target these users.
 Recommend using setTags over addTag if you need to set more than one tag on a user at a time.

 * **Parameters**
  * **`string`** ***value*** - Value to set.